Ball-up: Ball-up

-A ball-up may be contested by only one player (generally the ruckman) from each team, nominated by the players and confirmed by the umpires prior to throwing the ball.
+A ball-up may be contested by only one player (generally the one of a team's primary rucks) from each team, nominated by the players and confirmed by the umpires prior to throwing the ball.
+(Historically, a third person—known as "third man up" in AFL—was allowed for a ruck contest, but this provision was outlawed for the 2017 AFL season and beyond.
 There is no restriction on the positioning of other players around the contest, provided there is space for the umpire to execute the ball-up; this includes leaving a corridor immediately behind the umpire for him to retreat into.
-The two ruckmen must stand apart and may not physically engage each other until the umpire has bounced or thrown the ball, but once the ball is in flight, they may engage in the ruck contest.
+The two rucks must stand apart and may not physically engage each other until the umpire has bounced or thrown the ball, but once the ball is in flight, they may engage in the ruck contest.

 A free kick is awarded in a ruck contest if a player: